michael-d-abraham/AIBreathBot/README.md

 ### Where the knowledge comes from

-**Research papers** — 7 peer-reviewed PDFs on breathing techniques (diaphragmatic breathing, pain management, psychology research, and more).
+**Research papers** — peer-reviewed PDFs on breathing techniques (diaphragmatic breathing, pain management, psychology research, and more).
 This is the only source of facts.

 **Style guides** — 4 example files that teach the system how JustBreatheBro should sound: short descriptions, full descriptions, benefits, and methods.
 Update the voice by adding new examples — no code changes needed.

+---

+### Make it yours

+This isn't locked to breathing or JustBreatheBro.
+Point it at any domain you care about.

+- **Drop in your own PDFs** — add files to `papers/` and re-run ingestion
+- **Scrape from the web** — pull content from sites using the built-in scraper
+- **Teach it your voice** — add a few style examples to `style/` and it learns how you write

+Same guardrails, same workflow — grounded facts from *your* sources, natural copy in *your* tone.
+Nutrition, fitness, meditation, or anything else you're building for.

 ---